madkn/MultiregionBilinearCNN-ReId/README.md

 # MultiregionBilinearCNN-ReId

-This is the code used for the paper "Multi-region Bilinear Convolutional Neural Networks for Person Re-Identification".
+This is the caffe code and pre-trained models used for the paper "Multi-region Bilinear Convolutional Neural Networks for Person Re-Identification".

-The pre-trained models for re-identification will be here soon.

 ## Citation